DellaCortef/supervised-learning-classification-pipeline/README.md

     - comparing-the-algorithms.ipynb: Pits different classifiers against each other.
 Who wins?
 Check it out!
     - feature-selection.ipynb: Learn how to pick the best features like a true data scientist.
     - Grid-Main-Hyperparameters-Classification.ipynb: Tune your model to perfection with grid search.
-    - hyperparameter-optimization.ipynb: Random search for when you’re feeling lucky 🍀.
+    - hyperparameter-optimization.ipynb: Random search for when you’re feeling lucky.
     - predicting-new-data.ipynb: Take your trained model for a spin and predict on fresh data.

 - Datasets: